On Galois action on stack inertia of moduli spaces of curves: Geometry at Infinity of Special Loci

-Remark that the $\gamma$-type of a point is independent of the choice of the uniformising parameter.
-The following lemma links the local $\gamma$-type with the Hurwitz data of the cover $C\to C/G$, and is used in the next section to built a stable $G$-curve by gluing two points of \emph{inverse $\gamma$-types}.
+The $\gamma$-type of a point is independent of the choice of the uniformising parameter $u$.
+The following lemma gives a link between the local $\gamma$-type and the Hurwitz data of the cover $C\to C/G$, and is used in the next section to build a stable $G$-curve by gluing two points of \emph{inverse $\gamma$-types}.